 After spending a lifetime growing up on Sydney's Northern Beaches, swimming, surfing and paddling a board, my diagnosis of Younger Onset Alzheimer's Disease in July 2019, now meant that my involvement as a volunteer surf lifesaver was now over.
 However things changed in late 2020, when after spending a year on

 a clinical trial, I now felt confident enough to consider returning as a volunteer lifesaver.

 The only problem was that I needed to pass the hardest part of the proficiency test - a 100-metre run, and a 200-metre swim.
-Although I passed, I was not satisfied with my performance.
+Although I passed, I was unsure of my ability to rescue a person in the surf.
 Rather than give up, I approached two exercise physiologists, Matt and Luke, and asked them to design a neuro-cognitive training program to address my issues of balance, coordination and reflexes.

 Watch the following video to find out more: